boazrymland/PcBaseArModel/README.md

 # Usage

+## Installation

+Extract the contents of this package.
+Place the extracted PcBaseArModel class inside /protected/components.

 ## DB changes required from extending classes

 * Models that extend this class should have the following fields defined in their DB schema (MySQL syntax given):